 Then ensure you have a water-tight contract that covers you for every eventuality and also covers payment dates.

 It is likely you will earn less than you would if you managed the property yourself, however it also frees you up to spend your time with your full time job or even better… finding your next investment.

-If you would like any help sourcing properties or finance to fund a property project, drop us a line for an informal chat on 0161 913 2780 or email us here
+If you would like any help sourcing finance to fund a property project, drop us a line for an informal chat on 0161 913 2780 or email us here